leggedrobotics/elevation_mapping_cupy/README.md

 sudo apt install gfortran
 ```

 cupy can be installed with specific CUDA versions.
-(On jetson, only "from source" could work)
+(On jetson, only "from source" i.e. via pip3 could work)
 > (For CUDA 9.0)
 > % pip install cupy-cuda90
 >